AndrewBanks10/create-react-cr-project/README.md

 const state = causalityRedux.store.getState()
 ```
 ### How to Access and Change State in a React MVC Component
-There are two ways to access a component's state, getState and partitionState.
-There are two ways to change a component's state, setState and partitionState.
+There are two ways to access a component's redux state, getState and partitionState.
+There are two ways to change a component's redux state, setState and partitionState.
 The below gives examples.
 ```javascript
 // Sample controller file.